openconfig/gribi/doc/specification.md

 ## 4.1 `Modify`

 The `Modify` provides a bidirectional streaming RPC for clients to modify the device's RIB.
-A client sends `ModifyRequest` messages that contains a set of `AFTOperations` to the device.
-The device process the received requests and responds them asynchronously.
+A client sends `ModifyRequest` messages that contains a set of `AFTOperation` messages to the device.
+The device processes the received requests and responds them asynchronously.

 ### 4.1.1 Client-Server Session Neogotiation